microfleet/core/packages/core/docs/recipes/testing.md

 Not every test you develop could be run on your local PC because they require additional Software such as Database Brokers or other services.

-These recipes do not attempt to become the Full Solution and try to show some simple appliances.
+These recipe is not intended to provide the full solution, just highlights the basic usecase.

 # Contents
 * [Test Using plain `docker-compose`](#simple-docker-compose)